techidaily/site-win-blog/source/_posts/effective-fixes-when-multiversus-wont-open-on-your-pc-a-user-friendly-guide.md

 * **If these devices can access the Internet properl** y, then you should move on to**Method 2** , below to narrow down the problem.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3C51hzX46eY?si=o5qiDSkT7mXUGm3F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Method 2: Check Xbox Server Status

  With home network issues ruled out, you might want to check if it’s a service server outage or not.
 To do so, simple go to the official[**Xbox Live Status**](https://support.xbox.com/en-US/xbox-live-status) .
 From there, you’ll see the status information of Xbox services, games, websites and apps.